 In addition, Ivy League and elite institutions of higher learning also examine high school transcripts to see if high schoolers have chosen more rigorous courses of study.
 In addition to checking for credit counts by subject, they also want to see that students have challenged themselves by selecting honors-level, or advanced placement courses when available.
 The Homeschool.com Resource Guide can be helpful in this area.
 The directory offers the ability to search for curriculum by subject AND course level as well as many other filters.

 It is true that paying for a college degree is not easy.
 Many students take the easy way out and apply for all the student loans that the government makes easy to get.
 However, in doing so – the student seals their future for at least the next decade or two.
 Many adults are still paying for college at the age of 50!
 That’s not the bright future that college graduates look forward to.

 There are many free tools that high school students can use to enable them to plan for college and get the help they need to make it through on a tight budget.
-The College Board has created a great free tool to help you plan your college career.
-With Create Your Road Map, you can log in and add your information, degree, etc. It will help you develop a plan and stick to it!
+Create a DIY College Road Map!
+You can log in and add your information, degree, etc. It will help you develop a plan and stick to it!

 First Steps to a Debt-Free College Education

 - Participate in SAT/ACT/CLT prep and take the SAT/ACT several times to score in the “state scholarship” range